 Your images may look dull if not in the correct color mode for electronic devices.

-RGB is the color mode used by screens displays with a combination of red, green, and blue.
+RGB is the color mode used by screen displays with a combination of red, green, and blue.
 Images used for social media, emails, or anything displayed in electronic media should be in RGB color mode.

 CMYK is the color mode you should use for anything you print with ink.